 A runny nose, facial pain, and postnasal drip are common symptoms of the common cold.
-With the exception of facial pain, these symptoms can also be caused by the prevalent Delta variant of COVID.
+With the exception of facial pain, these symptoms can also be caused by the prevalent COVID variant.

 The same symptoms can also be caused by sinusitis.
 However, sinusitis has additional symptoms that help it stand apart.

 Sinusitis shares many symptoms with the common cold.
 This can include coughing, sneezing, headache, postnasal drip, toothache, and bad breath.